 Gold Rush era archictecture at Charters Tower.
 Credit: Tourism and Events Queensland

-At 420m above sea-level, Towers Hill Lookout offers a panoramic view over Charters Towers.
-It is also the site at which an Aboriginal boy named Jupiter first discovered gold in December 1871!
+At 420m above sea level, Towers Hill Lookout offers a panoramic view over Charters Towers.
+It is also the site at which an Aboriginal boy named Jupiter first found gold in December 1871!

 A normal day at Julia Creek Dirt n Dust festival.
 Credit: Tourism and Events Queensland